-Carnegie Mellon has signed up for their 3 week competition from February 4th to February 24th, to reduce energy use in campus resident halls and we need your help!
-Twelve buildings have been included in the contest: Boss, Doherty Apts, Donner, Hamerschlag, Henderson, Margaret Morrison Apts, McGill, Mudge, Scobell, Shirely, Stever, and Welch House.
+Carnegie Mellon has signed up for their 3 week competition from February 9th to March 1, to reduce energy use in campus resident halls and we need your help!
+Thirteen buildings have been included in the contest: Boss, Doherty Apts, Donner, Hamerschlag, Henderson, Margaret Morrison Apts, McGill, Mudge, Scobell, Shirely, Stever, Welch House, and West Wing/Resnik.
 Each house will have its electricity use measured to see who can save the most.
 It's that simple!
-While this is the second year that Carnegie Mellon has been involved in the competition, we intend to enter it each year to spread the message of conservation to students!
+While this is the third year that Carnegie Mellon has been involved in the competition, we intend to enter it each year to spread the message of conservation to students!

-Several water conservation initiaties are being utilized on campus.Housing uses 103 sets of high efficiency washers & dryers in resident halls, some with wireless eSuds access.
+Several water conservation initiaties are being utilized on campus.-Housing uses 103 sets of high efficiency washers & dryers in resident halls

 -Low-flow faucets installed in 25% of campus buildings.

 -Low-flow showerheads on 80% of all shower heads, converted to use 2.5gpm.